 Is There a Legal Limit on Transferring Money Abroad?

 No. UK law does not cap the amount you can send internationally.
 You can transfer £10,000, £500,000, or £5 million abroad legally — provided the funds are legitimate and you can evidence their source.
-The law governs the transparency of transfers, not the size.
-For a full breakdown of the costs involved, see our guide on what it costs to transfer money abroad from the UK.
+For a full breakdown of the costs involved at any size, see our guide on what it costs to transfer money abroad from the UK.

 What Amounts Trigger Questions?